-- 1. I'm going to tell you a story of two men-Joe and Ed-who are applying for the same job.
-Joe is an HIV-positive heroin addict now in methadone treatment who became infected with HIV by sharing needles.
+I'm going to tell you a story of two men-Joe and Ed-who are applying for the same job.
+Joe is a heroin addict now in methadone treatment who became infected with HIV by sharing needles.
 Ed was a thrill-seeker now confined to a wheelchair who was paralyzed in an accident while whitewater rafting.
 Joe and Ed are equally qualified for the job.
 That's all we know about Joe and Ed.
 The job requires not only the qualifications and work experience that Joe and Ed both have, but also certain personality characteristics and qualities.
 The interviewers are given a "Character Profile" to complete for each applicant to help them with their hiring decision.

-The profile is provided below. - 2.
-Your task is to predict how the interviewers would perceive the two candidates.
+I'm going to distribute the Character Profile worksheet to each of you and ask you to predict how the interviewers would perceive the two candidates.
 In the first column on the worksheet is a list of characteristics.
-Circle either yes or no in the columns labeled Joe and Ed to indicate which of the two job candidates are likely to be attributed with that particular characteristic by the interviewers.
+I'll read each characteristic aloud and you will circle either yes or no in the columns labeled Joe and Ed to indicate which of the two job candidates are likely to be thought to have that particular characteristic by the interviewers.
 Remember to answer as you predict the interviewers would describe Joe and Ed.